wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= Version 3.5.2 =
+Added support for `<embed>` videos, changed 'og_empty_tags' option default from true to false.

 = Version 3.5.1 =
-Improved code to determine WP author index URL, added list of NGFB and WP constants
+Improved code to create WP author index URL, added list of NGFB and WP constants to debug output, bypassed NextGEN Gallery shortcode bug, added "Title Separator" option.

 = Version 3.5 =
 Added reading of accurate width and height for NGG cached images, a caching feature for social button images and javascript (disabled by default), Facebook button changed from XFBML to HTML5.